przemek83/same-game/README.md

 Line containing H W C (space separated) followed by H lines with W numbers representing initial board.

 **Output**:
-Coordinates of cells to pick.
-At end "-1 -1" meaning no more moves.
+Coordinates of cells to pick in form of lines with 2 numbers separated by space each.
+Line format: `row column`.

 ## Getting Started
 This section describes briefly how to setup environment and build project.